Cellar Dweller: Release

 Cellar Dweller was released directly to VHS videocassette and LaserDisc on September 20, 1988, by New World Video.
 In 1991, Starmaker Entertainment released a VHS tape in EP mode.
 MGM released an Amazon.com Exclusive VHS on September 29, 2006.

-On October 29, 2013, the movie was released on DVD by Scream Factory as part of the second volume of its All-Night Horror Marathon series, along with Contamination .7, Catacombs, and The Dungeonmaster.
+On October 29, 2013, the film was released on DVD by Scream Factory as part of the second volume of its All-Night Horror Marathon series, along with Contamination .7, Catacombs, and The Dungeonmaster.
 Scream Factory released Cellar Dweller as a Blu-ray double feature with Catacombs on July 14, 2015.

 Reception

-Anthony Arrigo from Dread Central gave the film 3 stars out of 5, writing, "Cellar Dweller might not be quite up to the level some of Empire's celebrated cult classics have attained, but with equivocal production design and a few familiar faces – not to mention great FX work – it’s another unique picture worth watching."
+Anthony Arrigo from Dread Central gave the film 3 stars out of 5, writing, "Cellar Dweller might not be quite up to the level some of Empire's celebrated cult classics have attained, but with equivocal production design and a few familiar faces – not to mention great FX work – it's another unique picture worth watching."
 TV Guide was more negative, giving the film 1 of 5 stars, and opining, "An enjoyable although not particularly distinguished effort, Cellar Dweller has a number of small worthwhile moments.
 Director Buechler gets the most out of a somewhat limited script, pacing the action nicely, and the special effects are adequate – but, like everything else in this film, small and limited in scale."